benjaminpeto/Surf-Mystery-Box-Mockup/README.md

 # Surf-Mystery-Box-Mockup

+Just a mockup page, where you can order surf inspired mystery boxes.
+Only contains HTML and CSS.

+*JavaScript only for the silly alerts.*

-It's a mockup page.
-Only contains HTML and CSS, made it for practice a little bit.
-I used libraries like bootstrap and animate.css
+I made it for practice a little bit the basics.

+## Libraries used:
+    * Bootstrap
+    * animate.css